 An evaluation process is vital to determine the success of the grant distribution.
 People and organisations awarded grants will be expected to give feedback on the use made of funds reporting on the outcome of the activity outlined in the original application.

 Craigmyle Community SCIO - Scottish Charity number: SC001949 - Trustee Contact Address 44 East Park Road, Kintore, Inverurie, AB51 0FE

-craigmyle_funding_guidelines August 2023 2019 rev
+craigmyle_funding_guidelines August 2023 rev.